nikitabobko/AeroSpace/CONTRIBUTING.md

 ## Users cannot create GitHub Issues directly

-AeroSpace project doesn't accept Issues directly - we ask you to create a [Discussion](https://github.com/nikitabobko/AeroSpace/discussions) first.
+Airlock project doesn't accept Issues directly - we ask you to create a [Discussion](https://github.com/nikitabobko/Airlock/discussions) first.

 The submitted Issues are often either obvious duplicates, environmental problems, or configuration errors by the users themselves.
 For a hobby project, I don't have enough time and energy to process every such submitted Issue.

-As an alternative, you can start a Discussion on [GitHub discussions](https://github.com/nikitabobko/AeroSpace/discussions) forum.
+As an alternative, you can start a Discussion on [GitHub discussions](https://github.com/nikitabobko/Airlock/discussions) forum.
 Any Discussion which clearly identifies a problem and can be confirmed or reproduced will be converted to an Issue by maintainers.

 It's users' responsibility to minimize their bugs as much as possible.